 The Andre and Ginsberg actions were transferred to the U.S. District Court for the Middle District of Tennessee, where they were consolidated with the Franchi action.
 Plaintiffs filed a consolidated amended complaint on February 21, 2020, and Defendants moved to dismiss the action on March 23, 2020.
 That motion remains pending.
+While that motion was pending, the parties stipulated to allow Plaintiffs to file a further amended complaint, which Plaintiffs filed on March 31, 2021.
+Defendants' motion to dismiss the new complaint was due on or before May 14, 2021.
+That motion was fully briefed as of July 19, 2021 and remains pending.

 In the Nurlybayev action, on January 10, 2020, the Defendants moved to dismiss or stay the entire action in favor of the related actions pending in Tennessee, which motion was granted and the case was dismissed on February 26, 2020.
 On June 19, 2020, Plaintiff Nurlybayev filed a substantially similar action in New York state court.
 On August 21, 2020, Defendants filed a motion to dismiss that action, which is fully briefed and remains pending.
-Oral argument is set to be heard on May 25, 2021.
+On August 21, 2020, Defendants filed a motion to dismiss that action, which the Court granted on May 25, 2021.
+Plaintiff has filed a notice of appeal.